mixpanel/docs/docs/Platform/Reports/Funnels.md

 # FAQ

+## Can users do other actions during the funnel?

+Users can complete the steps you designate in your funnel in loose order.
+Loose order means that a customer can engage in other actions in between funnel steps, as long as they complete all the funnel steps in order.
+Let's start with an example where the funnel has steps: A, B, C, D, E and go through a few cases:

+1. The customer does steps A -> B -> C -> D -> E in exact order.
+Mixpanel counts this as a conversion.
+2. The customer does steps A -> B -> *F* -> C -> D -> E. Mixpanel counts this as a conversion.
+This is an example of loose ordering.
+3. The customer does steps A -> B -> C -> E. Mixpanel will not count this as a full conversion, and the customer will not appear in the funnel after step C. The customer's completion of step E is excluded from the funnel because step D did not occur.

 ## Why do I get differing numbers when comparing Funnels and Insights?

 Funnels and Insights have different default counting methods.
 Insights by default counts events using "Totals", whereas Funnels are by default calculated with the Conversion Criteria in "Uniques".